adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ```
 [Fig. 3.
 The network for learning and extracting shape representation]
 - The network takes the padded panoramic view as the input.
-On the top it outputs a
-probability vector representing class probabilities.
-The 3-D shape representation
+- On the top it outputs a probability vector representing class probabilities.
-can be extracted from the highlighted layers, namely RWMP, fc1 or fc2. (fc
+- The 3-D shape representation can be extracted from the highlighted layers, namely RWMP, fc1 or fc2.
-means fully-connected layer, conv means convolution layer).

 ```

+######  가.

-As illustrated in Fig. 3, firstly, to avoid boundary artifacts, thepanoramic view is padded on one side.
+firstly, to avoid boundary artifacts, thepanoramic view is padded on one side.

 The padded area iscloned from the other side of the map.